Bloomfield, Vermont

 Bloomfield is a town in Essex County, Vermont, United States.
 The population was 217 at the 2020 census.
-It is part of the Berlin, NH–VT Micropolitan Statistical Area.
+It is part of the Berlin, New Hampshire-Vermont Micropolitan Statistical Area.

 History

 In 1830, an act from the state General Assembly changed the name of the town from "Minehead" to "Bloomfield."
+The construction of Nulhegan Mill in 1849 created jobs and grew the town's population.

 Geography

 Bloomfield is in northeastern Essex County, along the Connecticut River, which forms the state line with New Hampshire.
 The town is bordered to the southwest by Brunswick, to the northwest by Lewis, at its northernmost point by Averill, and to the northeast by Lemington, Vermont, while to the southeast, across the river, it is bordered by the towns of Columbia and Stratford, New Hampshire.
 The settlement of Bloomfield is in the southern corner of the town, at the mouth of the Nulhegan River in the Connecticut, and connected by bridge to the village of North Stratford, New Hampshire.

 Vermont Route 102 follows the Connecticut River along the southeastern edge of the town, leading northeast 13 mi to Colebrook, New Hampshire, and south 15 mi to Guildhall, Vermont, while Vermont Route 105 leads west up the Nulhegan River 16 mi to Island Pond.

 According to the United States Census Bureau, the town has a total area of 105.0 sqkm, of which 104.4 sqkm is land and 0.6 sqkm, or 0.59%, is water.
 The highest point in the town is 2470 ft along the northeast boundary.

 Much of the town's land is at a high elevation, but the population is concentrated along the river where the elevation is much lower.